Sleeve valve: Advantages

-Most of these advantages were evaluated and established during the 1920s by Roy Fedden and Harry Ricardo, possibly the sleeve valve engine's greatest advocate.
+Most of these advantages were evaluated and established during the 1920s by Roy Fedden, Niven, and Ricardo, possibly the sleeve valve engine's greatest advocate.
 He conceded that some of these advantages were significantly eroded as fuels improved up to and during World War II and as sodium-cooled exhaust valves were introduced in high-output aircraft engines.

 Disadvantages

 A number of disadvantages plagued the single sleeve valve: